The Skinny: December 2013 Editions

 There's also a whole host of stuff from our end and our sister paper that we weren't able to fit into print (see Online Only on p.7), so why not go and procrastinate on our site on whatever new gadget you find yourself fondling on Christmas Day?
 Or y'know, you could just interact with your loved ones.
 From all at The Skinny – sincerely – a very merry Christmas and a happy New Year.
 [Lauren Strain]

-Editor Rosamund West introduces this month's Scottish edition.
+Editor-in-Chief Rosamund West introduces this month's Scotland edition.

 Just like that, another year has passed.
 So long 2013, hello 2014 and the year of the Independence debate.
 We’re in nostalgic mood here at The Skinny as we cast an eye back over the last 12 months, drawing together opinion from the ranks of our many contributors to calculate (in a highly democratic manner, as per) what constituted the best releases in Music and Film over the last year.
 We’ve even made some handy lists of the highlights.
 The list issue, one might call it.

 Our Albums of the Year special includes new interviews with many of the top ten acts.
 I won’t spoil the surprise by saying which ones, the sense of anticipation is key.
 There might be some surprises in there, is all I’m saying.
 Or are there?
 To find out where Midnight Memories ended up, see p10.